 Nobody wants to have spine surgery, but it is sometimes necessary.
 Naturally, trying alternative remedies and treatments is always the first course of action.
-If you have experienced neck pain for some time and you have followed the available treatment options but the results you were hoping for haven’t been forthcoming, then you may need to have surgery.
+If you have experienced neck pain for some time and you have followed the available treatment options but you didn’t experience the results you were hoping for, then you may need to have surgery.

-Most people who are referred for this surgery have a lot of questions, however.
+However, most people who are referred for this surgery have a lot of questions.
 The most common question asked is “how long does it take to recover from neck surgery?”
-The reality, unfortunately, is there is no clear-cut or straightforward answer to that question.
+The reality, unfortunately, is there is no clear-cut or straightforward answer to this question.

 The neck is very sensitive and highly complex, so neck surgery recovery time will vary depending on your physiology, the kind of surgery that is performed, and more.
 Of course, you may feel quite concerned about this, but so long as you follow the instructions of your surgeon, you should be able to experience full recovery.